Chelsea's Guro Reiten says beating Arsenal to WSL crown would 'mean everything' as title race hots up

 And with that extra desire to pip their nearest rivals to the post, it would take a brave man to bet against Reiten and her team-mates adding a third consecutive winners' medal to their collections.

-Watch Chelsea Women vs Tottenham Women live on Sky Sports Premier League from 7pm on Wednesday; kick-off at 7.45pm.
+Watch Leicester Women vs Chelsea Women live on Sky Sports Premier League, Football and Main Event from 2.45pm on Sunday; kick-off 3pm.